CryptoRAT/partinator/README.md

 ```bash
 export NODE_ENV=test
 ```
 You can create a new environment by adding a new .env file.
-The app does have defaults to use if you don't set this, but they are not guaranteed.

 ### Workspace setup
 If you are reading this file you have extracted the zip.
 In a terminal, go to the partinator folder and run the following: